 That evening, I popped over to Aunty Billie’s.
 She opened the door and glanced down both sides of the street.

 ‘Don’t worry.
 Gnarler goes boxing after school.
 I feel sorry for the poor guy in the ring with him,’ I said.
 ‘Oh wait, that’s kinda me.’

 Aunty Billie pulled me into her flat.
 ‘It’s not him I’m checking for.’
 With the door closed, Aunty Billie returned to her usual bubbly self.
 ‘Gnarler must struggle with boxing.’

 I raised an eyebrow.
 ‘I doubt it.’

-‘Well, every time he knocks someone out he has to count to ten.
-And he can’t even use his fingers because of his boxing gloves.’
+‘Well, every time he knocks someone out, he has to count to ten - without using his fingers because of his boxing gloves.’
 She took my coat. ’So, how was school?’

 ‘I stayed at home.’